gileadraab/phoebesnotebook/posts/automating-deployments-with-ansible.md

 Now, we will map out the working directory and set the PATH environmental variable so that the init system knows that the executables for the process are located within our virtual environment.

 Also specify the command to start the service.
-This command will do the following:
+This command will do the following:<br>
-Provide the full path to the Gunicorn executable, which is installed within our virtual environment.
+- Provide the full path to the Gunicorn executable, which is installed within our virtual environment.<br>
-Start 3 worker processes
+- Start 3 worker processes<br>
-Create and bind to a Unix socket file: "myproject.sock" within your project directory.
+- Create and bind to a Unix socket file: "myproject.sock" within your project directory.<br>
-Tells Gunicorn to load your Flask application by binding the module import name of your application file alongside with the Python callable within that file (myproject:app)
+- Tells Gunicorn to load your Flask application by binding the module import name of your application file alongside with the Python callable within that file (myproject:app)

 ```sh
 [Unit]